Muttom, Kanyakumari: Demographics

 More than 99% of the village are Christians and they do a variety of jobs.
 Majority of the people are fishermen who do fishing related works.
 Most of the people are educated at least to the school level.
 As most of the residents are Catholics, it has a catholic administration committee which is elected democratically and headed by the parish priest of the All Saints Church.

 The Thirunanthikarai Cave Temple is one of the founding stones of the Jain religion.
-Currently the Thirunanthikarai Cave Temple is under the purview and care of Archaeological Survey of India.
+Currently, the Thirunanthikarai Cave Temple is under the purview and care of the Archaeological Survey of India.
 According to research, in 1003 AD, King Raja Raja Chola celebrated his birthday here.
 He conquered Muttom, and named Mummudi Chola Nalloor as stated in the stone carvings available in the temple.
 Around the eighth century AD an ascetic named Veeranandi came from Thirunarunkondai Melappalli and stayed here to preach Jainism.

 Education

-Muttom has a primary school (St. John's primary school), managed by the catholic parish priest of Muttom and headed by the senior most teacher as Headmaster.
-There also is a higher secondary school by the name of All Saints Higher Secondary School and is managed by the Monfort Brothers.
-This school has long standing records in both sports and academics.
-There is a B.Ed college named after Bishop Agneswamy is also established recently and more educational institutions are expected in the coming years.
-English medium school namely the Model English School, provides a quality education to the children of Muttom as well as neighbouring villages, which is really a benefit to the small fishing villages.
+Muttom has a primary school (St. John's primary school), managed by the catholic parish priest of Muttom and headed by the senior teacher as Headmaster.
+There also is a higher secondary school by the name of All Saints Higher Secondary School which is managed by the Monfort Brothers.
+This school has long-standing records in both sports and academics.
+Bishop Agniswamy College of Education is a self-financed college of education in Muttom administrated by the Bishop of the Roman Catholic Diocese of Kottar and is affiliated with Tamil Nadu Teachers Education University, Chennai.
+Kanyakumari Medical Mission research Centre (KMMC) is a Multi Super Speciality Hospital in Muttom and is administered by DMI Foundations, through DMI sisters, MMI fathers, and AMI associates.
+It is a state-of-art Hospital and Medical College along with Nursing and allied sciences.
+Model English School is a private primary school, that provides a quality education to the children of Muttom as well as neighbouring villages, which is a benefit to the small fishing villages.